 • If someone doesn’t make the cut and feels bad, give them an explanation that reminds them you value their friendship and that you had a hard time making the decision.

-Once you’ve consulted with your soon-to-be spouse and worked out how to sort your friends and family, you can finalize your list of groomsmen.
+Once you’ve consulted with your soon-to-be spouse, figured out how to ask someone to be a groomsman and worked out how to sort your friends and family, you can finalize your list of groomsmen.
 Be sure to ask your prospective groomsmen to make sure they can attend the wedding and are up for the added responsibility of being in the wedding party.
-Also, discuss any extra costs they need to cover and see if they can attend your bachelor party.
+Also, discuss any extra costs they need to cover and see if they can attend your bachelor party

 Your final group of groomsmen should be your closest friends and relatives, but don’t sweat it too much.
 Your wedding is really about you and your future spouse, so don’t let choosing your groomsmen distract you from planning the rest of your wedding.
 Robert Johnson, Director of Operations at MyWoodRings.com, says “also make sure all your groomsmen get along with each other because they will be spending a lot of time together leading up to and throughout the wedding festivities.”